-Our Miami appeals lawyers are able to work exclusively on civil and criminal appeals cases and can help you reach your appellate goals.
-We handle appeals in the Third District Court of Appeals in Florida.
-Our Miami Florida appeal lawyers also handle federal appeals in the U.S. District Court Southern District of Miami.
-Brownstones appellate attorneys have the ability to argue appeal cases in state and federal courts across Florida, and are experts in the production of appellate briefs and presenting compelling oral testimony in front of an appeals court.
-Contact our Miami appeals lawyers today for a free consultation at 1-(786) 753-5721.
+Our Miami appellate lawyers are able to work exclusively on civil and criminal appeals cases and can help you reach your appellate goals.
+Our appellate lawyers in Miami FL also handle appeals in the Third District Court of Appeals in Florida.
+We do have the best appeal lawyers in Miami FL who are highly experienced in handling federal appeals in the U.S. District Court Southern District of Miami.
+Brownstone’s appellate attorneys have the ability to argue appeal cases in state and federal courts across Florida, and are experts in the production of appellate briefs and presenting compelling oral testimony in front of an appeals court.
+Contact our top appellate lawyers in Miami today for a free consultation at 1-(786) 753-5721.
 Return to our main Florida Appeal Lawyer page.

 Email our lead Florida Appellate Attorney Robert Sirianni to review your case or call (786) 753-5721.

+Our best appellate lawyers in Miami are the ones that you can count on for any appeals.
 A legal motion that can be made alongside an appeal is a criminal motion to reduce sentence.
 The same defendant can make both an appeal and a motion to reduce sentence, so that if the appeal fails, it is still possible that their sentence may be reduced.
 A motion to reduce sentence must be filed within 60 days of sentencing after a plea or trial.
 Motions to reduce sentencing can also be used to take people off of parole.
-Our Miami appeals lawyers have the ability to use this motion very successfully.
+Our top appellate lawyers in Miami have the ability to use this motion very successfully.
 Many of our clients may have their sentences reduced or overturned.
-Connect with our Miami appeals lawyers for criminal appeals 1-(786) 753-5721.
+Connect with our Miami appellate lawyers for criminal appeals 1-(786) 753-5721.

 According to the US statutes, defendants can file for a motion to overturn an earlier conviction on grounds that the verdict was unconstitutional, the trial counsel was ineffective or there is newly discovered evidence.
 It is also possible to appeal in cases where the trial court made legal mistakes, abuses of discretion or misapplied the rules of civil or criminal procedure.

 Since we started practicing appellate law we have successfully represented clients and have briefed cases in every appellate court across the country.
-You deserve the right to overturn an unfair conviction or sentence, which is why our appeals lawyers in Miami focus on delivering results that matter.
-Our appellate law firm has handled a variety of cases in all areas of civil and criminal law.
+You deserve the right to overturn an unfair conviction or sentence, which is why our best appellate lawyers in Miami focus on delivering results that matter.
+Our Miami appellate lawyers have handled a variety of cases in all areas of civil and criminal law.
 We take the time to understand the intricacies of your case, and to obtain the necessary facts and documents that help us create a winning argument in the court of law.
 We also offer our services to defendants who are about to face the clemency and pardons board.
 The high percentage of cases that we win can be credited to the high quality writs and legal briefs that we present in court.

-Call Brownstone’s Miami appeals attorneys today for your free consultation.
+Call Brownstone’s appellate attorneys in Miami today for your free consultation.
 We will review your case, covering each detail, to make sure that all options are covered in your fight for justice.

 Appealing your case is your right.
-Whenever a case ruling seems like something is askew it is best to protect your rights and seek counsel with a qualified Miami appeal attorney.
+Whenever a case ruling seems like something is askew it is best to protect your rights and seek counsel with a qualified appellate attorney miami.
 Never assume that there is nothing else you can do.
-Speak to Brownstone Law and let the guidance of seasoned appeals attorneys guide you.
+Speak to Brownstone Law and let the guidance of seasoned appeal attorneys in Miami Florida guide you.
 Remember, your initial consultation is free.
 If there was a flaw in procedure used during your case Brownstone Law will find it.
-Our Miami appellate lawyers handle complex criminal and civil cases in Florida courts.
+Our appellate lawyers in Miami handle complex criminal and civil cases in Florida courts.

 At Brownstone, we focus on Miami federal habeas corpus appeals in federal court.
-Years of experience and dedication from our Miami appellate attorneys makes our law firm unique.
-We give our corporate and individual clients the best legal advice as well as representation in the Supreme Court.
+Years of experience and dedication from our appellate attorneys in Miami Florida makes our law firm unique.
+Our appeal attorneys in Miami Florida give our corporate and individual clients the best legal advice as well as representation in the Supreme Court.
 Our law firm is dedicated to appeals in federal courts across the state of Florida in cities including but not limited to Miami and Miami Beach.
-The fact that our law firm is licensed in all the federal courts in this country means that we can represent our Miami clients in all the other states.
+The fact that our law firm is licensed in all the federal courts in this country means that our appellate attorneys can represent our Miami clients in all the other states.
 Contact our Miami Post-Conviction Appeals lawyers at 1-(786) 753-5721.

-Our appellate attorneys are experienced because of the wide range of civil and criminal cases that we handle.
+Both our civil and criminal appellate attorneys in Miami are experienced because of the wide range of civil and criminal cases that we handle.
 These cases include copyright infringement appeals, insurance fraud, false medical claims, child custody, property ownership, shareholder disputes, business litigation, federal deportation, white collar crimes and family disputes.
 We also handle Supreme Court appeals such filing motions for post-conviction relief, motions to withdraw plea, pardons, clemency and motions to reduce sentence.
-Our appeals lawyers in Miami and Miami Beach.
+Our appellate lawyers in Miami and Miami Beach.

 At the Brownstone Law Office, our Miami Post-Conviction Appeals Attorneys are experts with a committed practice towards Miami civil appeals and Miami criminal appeals.
 Our firm battles hard during the Miami civil and criminal appeal process in order to provide you the most favorable possible outcome.
 We utilize skilled crime experts and private investigators in order to prove your innocence.
 Every matter of Miami writs, civil appeals, and criminal appeals will be handled.
 The Miami Florida Post-Conviction Appeals lawyers at our law firm handle civil appeals and criminal appeals.
 We also have experience in Miami post-conviction motions.